-In 2003, Xerox made a public commitment to reduce greenhouse gas (GHG) emissions – our carbon footprint – by joining the U.S. EPA Climate Leaders program and launching an internal program known as Energy Challenge 2012.
-We adopted a goal of reducing by 10% our absolute GHG emissions across all company operations, by 2012, from a 2002 baseline.
-By focusing efforts on energy efficiency, new technologies and business productivity, Xerox met this target six years ahead of schedule – in 2006.
-Recognizing our obligation to do even more, in 2007, Xerox set a new and challenging goal to reduce our GHG emissions by 25% by 2012, from a 2002 baseline.
-Through 2009, we have cut emissions by 31%, or 158,000 tons of carbon dioxide equivalents (CO2e).
+In 2003, Xerox made a public commitment to reduce greenhouse gas emissions – our carbon footprint – by joining the U.S. EPA Climate Leaders program and launching an internal program known as Energy Challenge 2012.
+We adopted a goal of reducing by 10% our absolute greenhouse gas emissions, across all company operations, by 2012 from a 2002 baseline.
+By focusing efforts on energy efficiency, new technologies and business productivity, Xerox met this target six years early – in 2006.
+Recognizing our obligation to do even more, in 2007 Xerox set a new and challenging goal to reduce our greenhouse gas emissions by 25% by 2012 from a 2002 baseline.
+Through 2008, we have cut emissions by 20%, or 100,000 tons of carbon dioxide equivalents.
 This was achieved by reducing energy consumption in our facilities, manufacturing operations and across our service and sales vehicle fleet.
-In 2009, energy consumption was down 21% compared with 2002.
-While technically we have met our target, we recognize that a portion of the GHG emission reduction is also due to decreased production as a result of the downturns in the world’s economy.
-In 2010 and years that follow, we expect market conditions to improve and our production levels to increase.
-We will continue to work diligently to reduce energy consumption and GHG emissions within our operations and assess our overall GHG reduction each year until 2012, when we will announce performance against that goal.
+In 2008, energy consumption was down 16% compared with 2002.

 Greenhouse Gas Emissions